Safest Place in Iraq

-After completing the first Motorcycle book, Linzey plans to write a book based on his military ministry experience in Iraq.
-While deployed to a small coalition-led Forward Operating Base as a chaplain in the spring and summer of 2007, Chaplain Paul Linzey experienced the danger of war, the loneliness of being away from home, and the exhilaration of watching up close as God answered prayer, changed lives, and performed miracles.
+While deployed to a small coalition-led Forward Operating Base as an Army chaplain, Paul Linzey experienced the danger of war, the loneliness of being away from home, and the exhilaration of watching up close as God answered prayer, changed lives, and performed miracles.